DustinScharf/TicTacTecToe/README.md

 Link: https://github.com/DustinScharf/TicTacTecToe/releases/download/v1.2/TicTacTecToe.jar <br>
 _(Requires at least Java 11)_
 ## How does the game work?
-Select the game mode and the game will start.
+Select a game mode and the game will start.

 ![Demo GIF could not load, you can read the tutorial below](gameDemo.gif)